-In 2469, the watch officer of the Roustabout, an Earth-flagged tanker ship moving through the Cano system, noted a gravitational anomaly thirty thousand kilometers off the transport's port bow.
+In 2469, the Earth-flagged tanker ship Roustabout was traveling through the Cano system.
+Watch Officer Raj MacEwan noted a gravitational anomaly thirty thousand kilometers off the transport's port bow.
 A detailed report was sent to the ship's corporate owners and Pyro's eventual namesake, Pyrotechnic Amalgamated, but no action was taken.
-Years later, when Pyrotechnic was seeking new mining territories, they began reviewing old scan records when it noted the original report from the Roustabout.
-They dispatched an explorer to the region only to formally discover Pyro and chart its environs.
-This survey simply noted the overall disarray of the planetary system, the difficulty of finding transportable resources and the unlikelihood of successfully terraforming anything there.
+Twenty-four years later, when Pyrotechnic was seeking new mining territories, CEO Cecile Uchiha ordered a review of old scan records and noted the original report from the Roustabout.
+They dispatched an exploration ship to the region and formally discovered the jump point to Pyro, and soon began to chart its environs.

 |Pyro I is a charred black rock that is slowly discorporating into the system's star.
 There is little of interest here; the space around Pyro I is difficult to navigate with anything but the highest quality shields and no significant mineral deposits have been located on the planet's surface to make ever landing here worthwhile.|

 |Monox (Pyro II) is a coreless planet that will, in time, fall into its star.
 During the system's initial discovery, Pyro II was a major focus: the planet held seemingly significant deposits of cadmium, titanium and gravity-forged gemstones.
 A minor "metal rush" saw human trade ships quickly deplete these deposits; within five years, for all practical purposes the world had become an empty husk.
 The planet is named for the abundant carbon monoxide in its atmosphere.|